Myths and excuses against barefooting

 who freely entered a premises without shoes -- the notion is ridiculous,

-and the response in summary judgement would amount to "you walked in
+and the most likely response would amount to "you walked into the place

 Looking out for one's own well-being in such circumstances is always